Wexford Collegiate School for the Arts

-Wexford Collegiate School for the Arts (commonly known as Wexford Collegiate, WCSA, Wexford CSA, Wexford or "Wex" for short), formerly and still known as Wexford Collegiate Institute (WCI) and initially known as Northwest Collegiate Institute is a public high school in Toronto, Ontario, Canada.
-Located in the former suburb of Scarborough, it is run and organized by the Toronto District School Board, the school officially opened to students in September 1965 by the Scarborough Board of Education and was renamed Wexford Collegiate School for the Arts in 2006 in recognition of its specialized arts programs.
+Wexford Collegiate School for the Arts (commonly known as Wexford Collegiate, WCSA, Wexford CSA, Wexford or "Wex" for short), formerly and still known as Wexford Collegiate Institute (WCI) (initially known as Northwest Collegiate Institute) is a public high school in Toronto, Ontario, Canada.
+Located in the former suburb of Scarborough, it is run and organized by the Toronto District School Board.
+The school officially opened to students in September 1965 by the Scarborough Board of Education.
+It was renamed Wexford Collegiate School for the Arts in 2006 in recognition of its specialized arts programs.

-The school is located in the Wexford neighbourhood of Scarborough, north of the intersection of Lawrence Avenue and Pharmacy Avenue.
+The school is located in the Wexford neighborhood of Scarborough, north of the intersection of Lawrence Avenue and Pharmacy Avenue.
 The motto for the school is Palman Qui Meruit Ferat which means "Let him bear the palm who has deserved it".